Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/senior-cat-scratching-solutions-for-arthritic-paws.md

 Senior cats with arthritis often struggle with tall scratching posts that require reaching or jumping.
 Low-profile scratching surfaces are much more accessible and comfortable.

 Horizontal scratchers that sit on the floor are ideal.
 These allow your cat to scratch while standing or even lying down, reducing the need to extend joints painfully.
-Look for scratchers that are close to ground level—no more than a few inches high.
+Look for scratchers that are close to ground levelno more than a few inches high.

 Low vertical posts, around 12-18 inches tall, can also work well.
 These provide some vertical scratching without requiring the full extension that taller posts demand.